alisomay/petunia-externals/package/api-docs.md

 For these, please follow common sense and read the errors in the max window, they will guide you to the right direction.

+Also do not forget to check the max help files and max reference for the `rytm` external.

 - `<selector>` A symbol which defines an operation.
 Available selectors are:
   - `query` Queries the device for data.
   - `send` Sends data to the device.